 UIH partners with Philips Electronics and merges its operations with cable operations owned by Philips to create United and Philips Communications (UPC).

 UPC goes public in a $1.3bn offering.
 UIH retains 62% of the shares.

 Malone sells TCI to AT&T for $55 billion.

 Mike Fries becomes President and COO of UGC.
-Liberty Media becomes partner and John Malone joins board.
+Liberty Media becomes a key partner and John Malone joins the board.

-Gene Schneider is inducted in the Cable Hall of Fame.
+Gene Schneider is inducted into the Cable Hall of Fame.

 Mike Fries appointed President and CEO of Liberty Global.

 Liberty Global launches video on demand TV services (VOD), high-definition (HD) TV and digital video recorder (DVR).